semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 ### Some dots have no data

-Do not display bars without data.
+Don’t display bars without data.

 When you hover over a dot without data, show tooltip with the `n/a` value.
 We also recommend you to add a message, which explains why there is no data, and when it will be available (if possible).